Contrasting Spirits Cap (OTCMKTS:SSCC) & MGP Ingredients (NASDAQ:MGPI)

 |2.00

-MGP Ingredients presently has a consensus price target of $60.00, indicating a potential downside of 19.30%.
-Given MGP Ingredients’ higher probable upside, equities research analysts plainly believe MGP Ingredients is more favorable than Spirits Cap.
+MGP Ingredients has a consensus target price of $60.00, indicating a potential downside of 19.30%.
+Given MGP Ingredients’ higher probable upside, analysts clearly believe MGP Ingredients is more favorable than Spirits Cap.

-This table compares MGP Ingredients and Spirits Cap’s top-line revenue, earnings per share and valuation.
+This table compares Spirits Cap and MGP Ingredients’ revenue, earnings per share (EPS) and valuation.

 |Gross Revenue